joe10111/Launch-Mod2-DoctorsOffice/README.md

 [Citation for ERD](https://circle.visual-paradigm.com/hospital/)
 1. Use the Doctors Office ERD above to answer the following questions:
     1. How many patients can each doctor have?
+	    1: That is a many to one relationship.
+Many patients to one doctor.
-    1. How many doctors can each patient have?
+    2. How many doctors can each patient have?
+	    2: One doctor per-patient.
+One to many relationship.
-    1. How would you describe the relationship between patients and tests?
+    3. How would you describe the relationship between patients and tests?
 Be sure to use either one-to-one, one-to-many, or many-to-many in your answer.
+	    3: The relationship is one patient to many tests, one-to-many.
-    1. What are the foreign keys in this diagram?
+    4. What are the foreign keys in this diagram?
+	    4: Doctor has a foreign key of doctor_id in the patients table , patient has a foreign key of patient_id in the tests table, and there are no foreign id in the doctor table.
-    1. What is the primary key for the Tests table.
+    5. What is the primary key for the Tests table.
+	    5: The primary key for the test table is id.
-    1. What query would return the number of doctors who have a specialization in "pediatrics"?
+    6. What query would return the number of doctors who have a specialization in "pediatrics"?
+	    6: SELECT COUNT(specialization) FROM doctors WHERE specialization = 'pediatrics';

 <br>